ShawxingKwok/ITWorks/content/docs/jvm/tracer/usage/basic/_index.md

 public/internal elements.
 The code sample is displayed in the {{< newTab "home page" "../../" >}}.

 # Nodes
 There are some traced properties with the same type.
-If all of them are traced from the root class, the generated traces would be huge and chaotic.
-Considering from a different perspective, repeatedly constructed objects should maintain independence in design, so that they do not require deep exploration when invoked.
+If all their interior properties are traced from the root class, the generated traces would be huge and chaotic.
+Considering from a different perspective, repeatedly constructed objects should maintain independence in design, so that they do not require deep exploration when called.
-For example, in modeling a car, you might access the cost of the wheels from the outside, but there is no need to drill down to the specific prices of the tires and axles.
+Take the example of a car model, you might access the cost of the wheels from the outside, but there is no need to drill down to the specific prices of the tires and axles.

 Now we add one bedroom and its some inner objects as below.
 As nodes grow on root or other nodes,